AndyDragon/Focus-Points/docs/Focus-Points.md

 Nevertheless, the plugin will support the straightening of photos taken with Pentax and Ricoh cameras.
 Whether this feature is useful for straightening images is up to the individual user to decide.

+Unfortunately, it seems that Sony does not record roll angle information in photo metadata.
+Even a deep analysis of a series of custom-made A7RV test images did not reveal any evidence of its presence.

+Straigthen Images is not available for LR5, since version 5.x of the Lightroom SDK does not yet supported the  required functionality.

 ### Example